Davide Valsecchi: Formula One

 Having won the 2012 GP2 Series title, Valsecchi aimed to move up into Formula One.

 Valsecchi acted as testing and reserve driver for the Lotus F1 Team in 2013 driving for the team during media events.
 Prior to the 2013 US Grand Prix Lotus driver Kimi Räikkönen announced he would miss the final two races of the season needing emergency back surgery due to an old injury.
 As reserve driver Valsecchi was expected by many to take the drive.
 However, with its lucrative place in the constructors' championship on the line, Lotus opted to choose a more experienced driver to fill the position.
 Wild rumors circulated that drivers such as Michael Schumacher had been approached but ultimately former Caterham and McLaren driver Heikki Kovalainen was chosen to fill the seat.
 Valsecchi was publicly critical of the decision describing it as a "huge blow".
 Kovalainen finished the final two races in 14th place, failing to score any points for the Lotus F1 team.
 Valsecchi's public criticism of the team's decision, lack of large personal sponsorship and a desire to return to a racing position have been cited as reasons for his replacement as reserve driver with Caterham driver Charles Pic for 2014.

 In 2014, Valsecchi drove in the GT Open series for Lamborghini.

 Television

 Valsecchi is a Sky Sport Formula Two analyst and Sky Sports F1 commentator since 2016 and Top Gear Italia presenter since 2016.
 Valsecchi has become known for his extremely excitable commentary style.
+Valsecchi and Matteo Bobbi were temporarily suspended by Sky Italia for making sexist remarks during an on-air post-race analysis of the 2023 Spanish Grand Prix.